 When it comes to excellence in community service, few digital agencies are more recognized than Key Medium.
-For six-plus weeks initially (now it’s four weeks), I did not take my salary so that the Key Medium can continue to deliver pro bono projects and to ensure that our partners were paid on time.
+For six-plus weeks initially, I did not take my salary so that the Key Medium can continue to deliver pro bono projects and to ensure that our partners were paid on time.
 We’ve won over forty-three awards in the last two years, six of which were during the coronavirus pandemic in the past month.
 Our continued successes, measured by impact on people-first and then how we drive value and growth, are due to our close collaboration with our amazing partners.

 We are working to strengthen initiatives, partnerships, and efforts for Greater Philadelphia’s workforce and food systems during this crucial time.
 We are also working with education providers to secure our City’s future, as well as strengthening various partner efforts and new initiatives.
 Our efforts were recently featured alongside Verizon as an inspiring story in our business community; give it a read!

 Some of our digital efforts are listed below and a lot of our past two months’ work has been pro bono.

 Grounded in Philly

 This high-interest project is all about bringing green spaces back to each Philadelphia neighborhood.
 As Philadelphia’s resource ecosystem, we built this platform to promote access to land for purposes of alleviating food insecurity, poverty, and to improve the overall community’s health through greater open green space and community gardening spaces.